 This tool was contributed by Christian Braneon and Delaney Rickles.
 The affiliated case study, "ReGenesis—A Practical Application of the CPS Model," was written by the EPA.

-The Smart City Kit is a set of hands-on materials that supports collaborative scenario building activities.
+The Smart Cities Kit is a set of hands-on materials that supports collaborative scenario building activities.
 These activities can foster a greater understanding of smart-cities as socio-technical systems.
 Through these activities, students should develop an appreciation for how smart cities technologies fit or don’t fit into the fabric of everyday life in the city.
 The kit requires no background knowledge in design or participatory methods.
 It can be customized for specific technologies or scenarios, and it can be used across the curriculum.
 The Smart City tool is available for check-out from the Serve-Learn-Sustain office.

 Each kit imagines a team of 5-10 students, but it is possible to make a single kit stretch over twenty students.
 Email us for more details, and to inquire about check-out.